Osijek: Habsburg Empire

 Following its integration into the Habsburg Empire, Osijek underwent significant reconstruction.
 Between 1712 and 1715, Austrian authorities built a new fortress, known as Tvrđa, in the town's center.
 Designed by Austrian architect Maximilian Gosseau de Henef, it was completed with outer walls and all five of its planned bastions.
 The central Holy Trinity Square is framed by the Military Command building to the north, the Main Guard building to the west, and the Magistrate building (now the Museum of Slavonia) to the east.
 At its center, a monument to the plague was erected in 1729 by the widow of General Maximilian Petras.

 The Gornji Grad (Upper Town) was established in 1692, followed shortly by the Donji Grad (Lower Town) in 1698.
 These districts were primarily settled by inhabitants from the swampy Baranja region.
 Tvrđa, Gornji Grad, and Donji Grad operated as separate municipalities until 1786, when they were unified into a single administrative entity.
 In the late 18th century, Osijek superseded Virovitica as the seat of Virovitica County.
 During this period, the Habsburg Empire encouraged the migration and settlement of German immigrants into the town and surrounding region, which led to the development of a distinctive local German dialect known as Essekerisch.

 In 1809, Osijek was granted the title of a Free Royal City, and during the early 19th century, it was the largest city in Croatia.
 The city developed along the lines of other central European cities, with cultural, architectural, and socio-economic influences filtering down from Vienna and Buda.
 At the beginning of the Hungarian Revolution of 1848, the town was initially held by Hungarian forces but was captured by the Austrians under General Baron Trebersberg on 4 February 1849.

-In the late 19th and early 20th centuries, Osijek was the seat of the Virovitica County of the autonomous territory Kingdom of Croatia-Slavonia in Austria-Hungary.
+In the late 19th and early 20th centuries, Osijek was the seat of the Virovitica County of the autonomous territory of the Kingdom of Croatia-Slavonia in Austria-Hungary.

 During the 19th century, cultural life in Osijek flourished around its theatres, museums, collections, and printing houses, notably those run by the Franciscans.
 The first museum, the Museum of Slavonia, was founded in 1877 through private donations.
 A prosperous economy and expanding trade relations fostered a vibrant society, characterized by religious festivals, public fairs, entertainment, and sporting events.
 This period of growth also saw significant urban expansion with the construction of the Novi Grad (New Town) district and the development of the Retfala area to the west.